A protective gait pattern where the involved step lenth is decreased in order to avoit weight bearing on the involved side usually secondary to pain.

-A gait pattern in which alternate steps are of a different length or at a different rate.
+A gait pattern in which alternate steps of a different length or at a different rate.

-A gait pattern characterized by hi steps; usually involves excessive activity of the gastronemius.
+A gait pattern characterized by high steps, usually involves excessive activity of the gastrocnemius.

 A gait pattern where a patient walks on toes as though pushed.
 It starts slowly, increases, and may continue until the patient grasps an object in order to stop.

-A gait pattern in which patients abduct the paralyzed limb, swing it around, and bring it forward so the foot comes to the ground in front of them.
+A gait pattern in which patient abduct the paralyzed limb, swing it around, and bring it forward so the foot comes to the ground in front of them.

-A gait pattern marked by increased forward flexion of the trunk and knees; gait is shuffling with quick and small steps; festinating may occur.
+A gait pattern in marked by increased forward flexion of the trunk and knees, gait is shuffling with quick and small steps, festinating may occur.

-A gait pattern in which the legs cross midline upon advancement.
+A gain pattern in which the legs cross mid-line upon advancement.

-A high stepping ataxic gait pattern in which the feet slap the ground.
+A high stepping ataxic gain in which the feet slap the ground.

-A gait pattern that denotes glute medius weakness; excessive lateral trunk flexion and weight shifting over the stance leg.
+A gait pattern that denotes gluteus medius weakness; excessive lateral trunk flexion and weight shifting over the stance leg.